ZoltePudeleczko/asusctl/design-patterns.md

 # Daemon

+> **Note:** The examples in this document use `CtrlAnime` as a reference, but AniMe functionality has been removed in this fork.
+The patterns shown here apply to any controller implementation.

 ## Controller pattern

 There are a series of traits in the daemon for use with controller objects.
 Not all traits are required: